he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/monster/Wild Hunt Scout.md

 ###  Serving The Eldest

 Some wild hunt bands serve specific members among the Eldest.
 These variant wild hunts always have the same abilities and statistics as those presented on these pages, but often bear minor physical changes to set them apart.
-For example, wild hunts that serve [[The Lantern King]] have eyes that shine with fiery light, as if a flickering lantern flame burned deep within their skulls.
+For example, wild hunts that serve [[DATABASE/deity/The Lantern King|the Lantern King]] have eyes that shine with fiery light, as if a flickering lantern flame burned deep within their skulls.

 ###  Surviving The Hunt